Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Introduction

-The aim of the current work is to present a summary of different theoretical descriptions of nonparaxial light as extensions to the standard treatment in the paraxial regime.
+The aim of the current work is to present a unified description of different theoretical aspects of the polarization of nonparaxial light as extensions to the standard treatment in the paraxial regime.
 Please note that Brosseau and Dogariu provided a first excellent extended review on this topic \cite{BrosseauProgOpt2006}.
-The emphasis of the treatment on the present article is on geometric interpretations, where some new insights are provided.
-Also, the treatment in this article avoids as much as possible relying in group-theoretical descriptions for the benefit of readers not familiar with this formalism.
-To contextualize the presentation, standard concepts used in the paraxial regime, such as the degree of polarization, the Stokes parameters and the Poincar\'e sphere, are summarized in Section 2.
-In Section 3, the $3\times3$ polarization matrix is introduced, as well as its geometric interpretation in physical space.
-Section 4 presents a discussion of the several nonparaxial generalizations of degree of polarization, and Section 5 focuses on the generalization of the Stokes parameters, and the inequalities that constrain them.
-The special case of fully polarized light is discussed in Section 6, where representations of polarization over a sphere are discussed.
-Some concluding remarks are provided in Section 7.
+The emphasis of the treatment on the present article is on geometric interpretations.
+The goal is to summarize many recent results on this topic, supplemented by concepts that to the knowledge of the author are introduced here, in order to present a coherent description of the geometry of nonparaxial polarization.
+The treatment in this article avoids as much as possible relying on group-theoretical terminology, for the benefit of readers not familiar with this formalism.
+To contextualize the presentation, standard concepts used in the paraxial regime, such as the degree of polarization, the Stokes parameters and the Poincar\'e sphere, are summarized in Section~\ref{sec:par}.
+Section~\ref{sec:FP3D} is devoted to nonparaxial full polarization, particularly its representation in terms of two points over a unit sphere.
+The discussion of partial polarization for nonparaxial light begins in Section~\ref{sec:NPPPL}, where the $3\times3$ polarization matrix is introduced, as well as its geometric interpretation in physical space.
+Section~\ref{sec:DOP} presents a discussion of the several nonparaxial generalizations of the degree of polarization and their physical and geometric interpretations.
+Section~\ref{sec:Stokes} focuses on the generalization of the Stokes parameters for nonparaxial polarization, and the inequalities that constrain them.
+A representation of partial polarization as a collection of points inside a unit sphere is proposed in Section~\ref{threepointrep}.
+Finally, some concluding remarks and outlooks are presented in Section~\ref{sec:CR}.